Instawork/hyperview/website/blog/2018-12-17-Introducing-Hyperview.md

 We didn't set out to make our app faster with Hyperview, but that's exactly what happened.
 In our older code, screens would sometimes require data from multiple API requests before they could be rendered.
 With Hyperview, each screen just makes one request, significantly reducing latency.
 Additionally, the Hyperview response contains only the data needed by the screen, unlike generic API requests that may return extraneous data.

 #### Instant updates
 When we're ready to ship a feature, we just deploy our backend.
 Our apps pick up the new HXML content the next time users open the app.
 If we discover a bug, we just rollback our backend and 0 users remain affected.
-Hyperview enables Continuous Delivery and Continuous Integration strategies for native mobile apps.
+Hyperview enables Continuous Integration and Continuous Delivery strategies for native mobile apps.

 #### Consistent experience for all of our users
 Since our Hyperview screens are always pulling the latest designs from our backend, we can assume that every user sees the same version and feature set.
 This is incredibly important for efficacy and fairness in a two-sided marketplace like Instawork.
 With Hyperview, we know that users aren't disadvantaged because they're using an older version of our app.

 ### Get started today
 Hyperview is truly the best way to develop networked apps for mobile devices.
-Based on our experience at Instawork, it takes some time to adjust to a thin-client paradigm when working with mobile apps, but once you get used to it, you won't want to go back.
+Based on our experience at Instawork, it takes some time to adjust to a thin-client paradigm when working with mobile apps, but once you get used to it, you will not want to go back!
 There are many ways to get started:

 - If you want to learn Hyperview by reading example code, head over to the [Examples](/docs/example_index) section.